odino/odino.github.com/source/_posts/2016-08-22-why-did-google-create-the-go-language.markdown

 date: 2016-08-22 05:19
 comments: true
 categories: [golang, google, quora]
+description: An interesting quote from Rob Pike, one of the creators of golang.
 ---

 A few days ago a very interesting digest popped up in my